fdcastel/Proxmox-Automation/README.md

 ### Update (2023-Nov)

 Proxmox VE 8.1 uses ZFS 2.2 which finally supports `overlay2` out of the box.

-**If you are using Proxmox VE 8.1 you should always use `--no-docker-volume` (see below) for new containers.** All previous workarounds should be considered deprecated.
+All previous workarounds should be considered deprecated.

+Starting with Proxmox VE 8.1 the [`new-ct.sh`](new-ct.sh) script will always assume `--no-docker-volume`, never creating the workaround volume needed for previous Proxmox VE versions (see below).